kalu-o/mLEARn/papers/paper.md

 in terms of accuracy on the MNIST digit recognition task.
 The source code and documentation can be downloaded from https://github.com/kalu-o/mLEARn.

-Artificial neural networks (ANNs) is an area of deep learning which has been well studied.
-This is because of their importance in many areas, from autonomous driving through speech technologies [@Graves:2013].
-The two main categories are usually recurrent (feedback) and feed-forward architectures [@Bishop:1995].

 The classes implemented in mLEARn are Node, NetNode, Activation, CostFunction, Layer, Network, DataReader and Optimizer.
 The Node class is the fundamental data structure used; and NetNode is an extension of the Node class used for multi-layer perceptron.